 What about you?

-You haven’t let any of the misinformation on the Internet give you any doubts, have you?
+You haven’t let any of the misinformation on the Internet give you any doubts about whether or not to vaccinate your kids, have you?

 If you have any reservations at all about the current CDC vaccine schedule, don’t worry.
 It has been scientifically proven that there’s absolutely no reason for concern.
 Vaccines save countless lives, just like antibiotics.
 And the more vaccines we give, the more lives we save.
 Just like antibiotics.
 Adverse reactions from vaccines occur but they are really rare.
 It certainly does not matter how many vaccinations we give our babies at one time!
 Why should it?
 Listen, if you drink too much water you can die of water poisoning.
 Vaccines are like that: as safe and benign as water.

-All those articles, podcasts, blogs, talks by M.D.’s, scientific studies, and TV news reports that are making you have some doubts about some of the vaccines given to children in the United States?
+All those articles, podcasts, blogs, talks by M.D.’s, scientific studies, and news reports, like this one and this one, that are making you have some doubts about some of the vaccines given to children in the United States?
 Are you becoming concerned that we are giving 49 doses of 14 different vaccines before age six?
 Are you worried that children in America have more chronic diseases (like asthma, allergies, juvenile diabetes, Crohn’s disease), autism, and learning disabilities than at any other time in America’s history?

 You’re smarter than that.